MoiColl/Tree_of_life_2020/Week39/friday/README.md

 ### 1. R installation and tutorials

-In this section, I'll post to some useful links to download, install and learn R. You don't need to follow this if you have a basic understanding of R. If you need to learn R, I recomend that you do these tutorials little by little.
-For this week, you won't need to code in R yourself.
-Thus, I recomend that you space tutorials between this sesion and next and learn R gradually.
-However, it will be very helpfull for you if you learn the basics to understand what is going on.
-If you find some parts of the tutorial challenging or complicated, don't force yourself and skip those parts.
+In this section, I'll post to some useful links to download, install and learn R. You don't need to follow this if you have a basic understanding of R. If you need to learn R, I recomend that you do these tutorials.
+If you find some parts of the tutorial challenging or complicated, don't force yourself and skip those parts or leave them for latter.

 #### 1.1.
 Downloading and installing R and R studio